Spring Garden Revival

 Professional Plant Assessment, Species Identification & Removal Prioritization in Dennis's Glacial Till & Rocky New England Terrain

-Effective plant removal in Dennis begins with a professional botanical assessment, including accurate species identification using taxonomic keys and scientific nomenclature.
-Specialists evaluate plant health, vigor, and recognize invasive species using the MA Division of Fisheries & Wildlife prohibited plant lists, often coordinating with UMass Extension for diagnostic support.
-Site evaluation considers local soils—glacial till with poor drainage, sandy outwash, rocky shallow soils, and marine clay in coastal areas.
-Root system type and ecological value for wildlife are also assessed.
-Removal is prioritized: immediate for invasives, diseased, or hazardous plants; high for declining ornamentals; moderate for healthy plants needing relocation.
-Documentation includes before-and-after photos, species verification, and restoration planning.
-For guidance, contact:
+Effective plant removal in Dennis begins with a professional botanical assessment, utilizing taxonomic keys and scientific nomenclature for accurate species identification.
+Specialists evaluate plant health, vigor, and invasive status using the MA Division of Fisheries & Wildlife prohibited plant lists, and may consult UMass Extension for diagnostic support.
+Site evaluations consider local soils—glacial till with poor drainage, sandy outwash, rocky shallow soils, and marine clay in coastal areas—along with root system type and ecological value.
+Removal is prioritized for invasive species, diseased or hazardous plants, and declining ornamentals, with documentation including before-and-after photos, species verification, and restoration planning.
+Coordination with the Tree Warden is recommended for public shade trees:

 Dennis Tree Warden